fe051/Open_First_Whitepaper/1_Introduction.md

 Manage data in line with standards.
 Implement analytical tools and use the data you collect.

 12. #### Be accountable to Canadians
-Define user-centred performance metrics.
+Define user-centered performance metrics.
 Publish real time data.

 13. #### Develop open and innovative partnerships Recognize that an organization can’t have all the best ideas.
 Create partnerships and collaborate.